fmay/cc-js-intro-1-variables/.guides/sections.md

 Now, imagine you wanted to change the width and the height.
 Rather than having to change both lines, or potentially lots of lines where width and height might be used, we can simply alter the variable and wherever that variable is used, those values will be applied.

-##Always declare variables with `var`
+## Always declare variables with `var`
 It is very important that you declare your variables with `var`.
 You will discover that things still work if you use a variable without first declaring it, but this will create a *global* variable rather than a *local* variable.

-We'll go into this in more detail in anotehr module, but a global variable can be used in any functions and keeps its value whereas a local variable only exists within the function you are in and will lose its data when the function temrinates.
+We'll go into this in more detail in another module, but a global variable can be used in any functions and keeps its value whereas a local variable only exists within the function you are in and will lose its data when the function temrinates.

-##Change some variable values
+## Change some variable values
 Feel free to modify some of the variable values and see what effect it has.
 Once you have changed them, switch back to the Preview tab on the left, or press the Preview button again.

 If you mess things up, press the 'Variables' button again from the ![](.guides/img/rocket.png) Rocket menu and it will restore your code.